Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Our results in a general setup

-The contextual bandit problem involves the following $T$ round protocol: at round $t$ (1) nature chooses context $x_t \in \Xcal$ and loss $\ell_t \in (\Acal \to [0,1])$ and presents $x_t$ to the learner, (2) learner chooses action $a_t \in \Acal$, (3) learner suffers loss $\ell_t(a_t)$, which is also observed.
+For completeness, let us recap the basic setup of contextual bandits.
+There are two sets $\Xcal,\Acal$, where $\Xcal$ is an abstract \emph{context space}, and $\Acal$ is an abstract \emph{action space}.
+The following protocol continues over $T$ rounds: at each round $t$, (i) nature chooses context $x_t \in \Xcal$ and loss function $\ell_t \in (\Acal \to [0,1])$ and presents $x_t$ to the learner, (ii) learner chooses action $a_t \in \Acal$, (iii) learner suffers loss $\ell_t(a_t)$, which is also observed.
 Performance of the learner is measured relative to a class of policies $\Pi: \Xcal \to \Acal$ via the notion of regret

 We consider both adversarial and stochastic settings.
 In the \emph{adversarial setting} the contexts and losses are chosen by an adaptive adversary, meaning that $(x_t,\ell_t)$ may be a randomized function of the entire history of interaction.
-In the \emph{stochastic setting}, we assume $(x_t,\ell_t) \sim \Dcal$ iid at each round $t$, for some unknown distribution $\Dcal$.
+In the \emph{stochastic setting}, we assume $(x_t,\ell_t) \sim \Dcal$ iid at each round $t$, for some unknown distribution $\Dcal$, \df{although we assume $\Dcal_X$, the marginal distribution over $\Xcal$, is known}.